Tanviriya/smart-analyzer/README.md

 2. **Run the script:**

-3. **Follow prompts** to load the CSV and optionally perform regression.
+3. **Follow prompts** to load the CSV and optionally perform regression

----